Édouard Lockroy: Works

 His other works include M. de Moltke et la guerre future (1891) and Journal d'une bourgeoise pendant la Révolution (1881) derived from the letters of his great-grandmother.

+Personal life

 In 1877 Lockroy married Alice Lehaene, the widowed daughter-in-law of the poet Victor Hugo.
 He was the stepfather of Jeanne Hugo.

-In 1913 he published his memoirs under the title of Au hasard de la vie : Notes et Souvenirs.
+In 1913 he published his memoirs, Au hasard de la vie : Notes et Souvenirs.
 He died on 22 November 1913, and was buried three days later in the Père Lachaise Cemetery.